dali-lab/dali-challenges/README.md

 1. One of DALI Challenges (details below)
 2. Two code samples of personal, side, or class projects

+## Submission Format
+The application form will ask you to write a description for each of your coding samples and to provide links to GitHub repos (like this one!).
+We **highly encourage** you to deploy all code samples, and especially your developer challenge (more info on how to do that below).
+For each sample, also include a video walkthrough of what you made and instructions on how to run your code locally; these can be included in your repo's README.

 ## All DALI Challenges 🏃‍♂️

 We have a couple different challenges.
 The first is the [Basic Webpage Challenge](#basic-webpage-challenge-).
 If you've never worked with webdev or built a website before, start here!